tahasafdari/memoryGameJavaScript/README.md

 # memoryGame
-JavaScript Memory game for beginners
+JavaScript Memory game for childerns to improve their memory. :)